 Originally, ethic chinese of different descent consisting mainly of Hokkien and Hakka came here to settle down in Krokop and build their houses at the start of the 20th century.
 They were mainly farmers, and they reared farmed animals like chicken and pigs to meet the poultry and meat demands of the booming population of Miri.

 Water wells were also a familiar sight in those early days.
-The residents of Krokop dug wells on their property to gain ground water supply to provide all the usable water needs.
-The water from the wells were clear and very cold.
+The residents of Krokop dug wells on their land to get ground water supply to provide their usable water needs for laundry, cooking etc. The water from the wells were clear and very cold.
+These well could still be seen used up until the late 1980s.
 Today, a lot of these wells had been sealed in and tap water supply are now standard feature in many homes.

 The Krokop 10 Market located at Jalan Krokop 10 is a popular morning market and eatery for many living in Krokop and nearby Piasau.